 Conferences and Trainings

-Nov.
-12-14, 2014: Early Childhood Summit, Penn Stater Conference Center, State College.
+November 12-14, 2014: Early Childhood Summit, Penn Stater Conference Center, State College.
 Sponsored by Pennsylvania Child Care Association, Office of Child Development and Early Learning, and Pennsylvania Head Start Association.
-More information at https://earlychildhoodsummit.

 Dec.
 10-13, 2014: 29th National Training Institutes, Westin Diplomat, Fort Lauderdale, FL.
 Sponsored by Zero to Three.